Racket-Science/Tennis-Match-Predictions/story.md

 ----------------------------

-Tennis is played between two players (singles) and four players (doubles).
-Today we will be talking specifically about males’ singles.
+Tennis is played between two players (singles)
 The two players stand on opposite ends of the court and and one of them will serve the ball and the other will receive.
 The serving player will stand behind the baseline and attempt to serve the ball from the “deuce” half of the court to the opponent’s deuce side.
 The ball should hit the service box in the opponent’s court, and the point will play out.